-Mulberry House is a six bedroomed detached house, which has been specifically adapted to suit the needs of a children's home, for the accommodation of four young people of both sex between the ages of 7 and 17 years old on admission.
+Field View House is a four bedroomed detached bungalow, which has been specifically adapted to suit the needs of a children's home, for the accommodation of two young people of both sex between the ages of 7 and 17 years old on admission.
 The accommodation is decorated to a high standard, which is conducive to providing a friendly and homely atmosphere.

-The home has four young people's bedrooms, two staff sleep in bedrooms and two family bathrooms.
+The home has two young people's bedrooms, and 2 staff sleep in/office and a family bathroom.
 We recognize the importance of the need for both companionship and privacy.
-We have two large lounges, which is aesthetically pleasing and comfortable.
-One is open plan with the dining room and the other lounge offers a space to study or play games.
-The home has a kitchen where the young people can benefit from the family experiences that are had when cooking a meal.
-The kitchen is fully fitted, with all the modern appliances.
+We have one open plan lounge, which is aesthetically pleasing and comfortable and dining area where the young people can benefit from the family experiences that are had when eating a meal.
+The home has a fully fitted kitchen, with all the modern appliances.